smarkets/marge-bot/README.md

 ```

 E.g. `git revert-mr 123`.
 This will create a single commit reverting all commits
-that are part of MR 123 with a a commit message that looks like this:
+that are part of MR 123 with a commit message that looks like this:

 ```
 Revert <http://gitlab.example.com/mygropup/myproject/merge_requests/123>